Nano1237/angular-git-api/README.md

 ```
 3. Add the Module in your AngularJS app `"angular-git-api"`

-Now you can acces all Api Actions!
+Now you can access all Api Actions!

 ## Advanced help

 #### How to add the Module to my App?

+If this is the first module you are using, look at the example below.
 ```
 ...
 angular.module('myApp', [